Björn Nittmo

-Björn Arne Nittmo (born July 26, 1966) is a former Swedish born American football placekicker, being the only Swedish-born player ever to complete as much as a full season in the National Football League.
+Björn Arne Nittmo (born July 26, 1966) is a Swedish former professional football placekicker, being the only Swedish-born player to complete a full season in the National Football League (NFL).

 Football career

 The left-footed Nittmo, famous for his very long kickoffs, came to the U.S. as a foreign exchange student at Enterprise High School in Enterprise, Alabama.
 After high school, he played college football at Appalachian State University (1985–1988), where he also was the all-time leading scorer with 277 points.
-In 2003, he was named to the university's 75th Anniversary Football Team.
+In 2003, he was named to the University's 75th Anniversary Football Team.

-Nittmo was the first Swedish-born player to play a full season in the NFL, when he played for the New York Giants in 1989.
-He also tried to make the Kansas City Chiefs' roster the following year, but was cut, then the following year was hired by the Buffalo Bills as a potential replacement for Scott Norwood after his infamous wide-right kick in Super Bowl XXV (the Bills nonetheless decided to keep Norwood for one more season instead).
+After Nittmo went unselected in the 1989 NFL draft, he was signed to the New York Giants and was the first Swedish-born player to finish a full season in the NFL.
+His six games is the second-most played games by a Swedish player in the Super Bowl era after Chris Gartner (1974, 11 games).
+The following year, he tried to make the Kansas City Chiefs' final roster, but was cut.
+In 1991, Nittmo was hired by the Buffalo Bills as a potential replacement for Scott Norwood after his infamous wide-right kick in Super Bowl XXV (the Bills nonetheless decided to keep Norwood for one more season instead).

 Nittmo's career included time with the Montreal Machine of the World League of American Football (this league later became NFL Europe), the Cleveland Thunderbolts, Arizona Rattlers, and Tampa Bay Storm of the Arena Football League, as well as the Shreveport Pirates of the Canadian Football League.
 In 2005, Nittmo was invited to the Ottawa Renegades' training camp, but was cut prior to the start of the season.

 In popular culture

 Nittmo appeared on Late Night with David Letterman a few times during his stint with the New York Giants.
-Letterman seemed to be obsessed with the kicker's name and even coined a new catchphrase to both celebrate and mock him; "Who do you think you are, Bjorn Nittmo?"
-Nittmo's celebrity continued when, in 1999, he appeared as the kicker in the football movie Oliver Stone's Any Given Sunday.
-Nittmo later starred in a 2015 mini-documentary, NITTMO, about his life, to inspire the Swedish youth to follow their dreams and study abroad.
+Letterman seemed to be obsessed with the kicker's name and even coined a new catchphrase to both celebrate and mock him; "Who do you think you are, Björn Nittmo?"
+Nittmo's celebrity continued in 1999 when he appeared as the kicker in Oliver Stone's Any Given Sunday.
+He later starred in a 2015 mini-documentary, NITTMO, about his life, to inspire the Swedish youth to follow their dreams and study abroad.